What is Video Monetization?: What Creators Need to Know

 What is Video Monetization?

-Video monetization is a powerful tool for brands and online creators because it allows them to make money on their video creations.
+Video monetization is a powerful tool for brands and creators because it allows them to make money from their online video content.

 There are various ways to monetize video content, but we will get more into that later.